 Dublin is a cosmopolitan capital with the charm of a big village.
-It dates back to the 9th century and though the traces of the Vikings era may be erased, the medieval castles and cathedrals are a proof of Dublin's rich historic heritage.
+It dates back to the 9th century, and though the traces of the Vikings era aren't visible, the medieval castles and cathedrals are proof of Dublin's rich historical heritage.
 The mix of history and hedonism makes Dublin a perfect destination to visit.

-The most important historic buildings you should add to your itinerary include the Dublin Castle, built in the 13the century, and the magnificent St Patrick's Cathedral, founded in 1191.
+The most important historical buildings you should add to your itinerary include the Dublin Castle, built in the 13the century, and the magnificent St Patrick's Cathedral, founded in 1191.
 The Guinness Storehouse remains the top attraction in Dublin.
 It's located in the heart of the St James's Gate Brewery and is the home of the famous black beer.
 The Dublin Zoo is a perfect place to explore different species from all over the world.
-To get to know the Irish history and art, the National Gallery of Island and the National Museum are the places to visit.
+If you want to learn something more about Irish history and art, the National Gallery of Island and the National Museum are the places to visit.

 The Dublin bus network is extensive and connects the main points in the city as well as the adjoining area.
 The tram network is relatively new and consists of two lines: Red and Green.
-The Red line is especially useful for tourists, as it connects the Heuston and Connolly railway stations, passing by the Four Courts, the modernized Smithfield area, and the National Museum.
-The railway network is rather limited, but the coastal train, DART, runs through Dublin Bay, an area with the most spectacular views.
-It's also convenient for traveling from Dublin city centre to Bray.
+The Redline is especially useful for tourists, as it connects the Heuston and Connolly railway stations, passing by the Four Courts, the modernized Smithfield area, and the National Museum.
+The railway network is limited, but the coastal train, DART, runs through Dublin Bay, which is a place with the most spectacular views.
+It's also convenient for travelling from Dublin city centre to Bray.

 There is no direct rail link from Dublin airport to the city, so the bus is the only public transport option.
-For a fast bus transfer from Dublin airport to the city centre, there are 6 express bus routes operating.
-The less expensive option is the local bus line 6 which runs from Dublin airport to Dublin South Hotels, passing through the city centre.
-Dublin airport taxi can be found at the taxi ranks outside the Arrivals hall.
+For a fast bus transfer from Dublin International to the city centre, you can choose from the six express bus routes.
+The less expensive option is the local bus line 6, which runs from Dublin airport to Dublin South Hotels, passing through the city centre.
+Dublin airport taxis are available at the taxi ranks outside the Arrivals Hall.